PUBLIC UTILITY AUDITOR

 Main Purpose of Job

-- Participate in settlement discussions, fact-finding sessions, roundtable forums, and other alternative dispute resolution forums as administered by the Commission
+Participate in settlement discussion, fact-finding sessions, roundtable forums, and other alternative dispute resolution forums as administered by the Commission.

 Education: A bachelor’s degree in Accounting or other business related field from an accredited college or university with 30 credit hours in accounting and auditing.

 Experience: Two years of professional experience in accounting or auditing with a public utility company or utility regulatory agency.